-In an ordinary criminal case the burden of proof lies with the prosecution, and there are safeguards in place designed to keep a suspect from being wrongly convicted, such as the right to a jury trial, and the rejection of hearsay as evidence.
-Neither of these conditions apply when it comes to a violation of probation.
+In an ordinary criminal case, the burden of proof lies with the prosecution, and there are safeguards in place designed to keep a suspect from being wrongly convicted, such as the right to a jury trial and the rejection of hearsay as evidence.
+Neither of these conditions applies when it comes to a violation of probation.
 The state’s burden of proof is much less.
-Instead of having to prove reasonable doubt, the state only needs to preponderance of the evidence before a single judge who decides whether there was a “willful and substantial” violation.
+Instead of having to prove reasonable doubt, the state only needs a preponderance of the evidence before a single judge who decides whether there was a “willful and substantial” violation.

-A probation violation brings enough intimidation from the courts; you certainly don’t need more for your lawyer.
-The Law Office of Colleen M Glenn, P.A. strives to maintain a down to earth, approachable atmosphere for our our clients while executing the skill and professionalism with the courts that many have come to rely on.
+A probation violation brings enough intimidation from the courts; you certainly don’t need more from your lawyer.
+The Law Office of Colleen M. Glenn, P.A., strives to maintain a down-to-earth, approachable atmosphere for our clients while executing the skill and professionalism with the courts that many have come to rely on.

 Sometimes a violation happens because of a misunderstanding, and sometimes it is a matter of a good person getting into a bad situation.
-In either case, we set aside judgment and work hard on your behalf.
-We accept various forms of payment, including payment plans and are flexible with meeting arrangements, as we strive to keep our clients feeling respected and informed.
-For more information, contact The Law Office of Colleen M Glenn, or if you’re already a client, check the status of your case here.
+In either case, we set aside the judgment and work hard on your behalf.
+We accept various forms of payment, including payment plans, and we are flexible with meeting arrangements, as we strive to keep our clients feeling respected and informed.